LlewBach/aj-builder/README.md

 [Back to top](#mileston-1-project---anthony-jones-handyman)

 Information needs to convey what (services), who (experience and character), how (contact) and how much (quote request form).
-Given that our strategy has set out to instill trust, this order makes sense for our site's pages.
+This order makes sense for our site's pages, as the customer needs to know that this site is firstly relevant, secondly desireable, then actionable.

 Given that the customer getting in contact is the desired outcome, the contact information will always be visible in the footer, as will the 'Get Quote' call to action, one click away.